 The Community Service Stipend awards $3,000 to entering students, for their first year only, who have participated in Americorps, City Year, Peace Corps, VISTA, Teach for America, military service or Jesuit Volunteer Corps.
 No application is required.
 Please submit a cover letter with proof of participation and completion of the program.
 This information must be included with your completed application for admission to Seattle University School of Law.

 The Law Librarianship Scholarship provides annual support for a Seattle University School of Law student who is interested in law librarianship.
 Eligible candidates include Seattle University School of Law 2Ls and 3 Ls who already have an MLS degree, or who have expressed interest in pursuing an MLS degree after law school graduation...(Application Information)

 A three-year, full-tuition scholarship will be awarded to an admitted student who is an enrolled member of a federally recognized tribe.
 The recipient will demonstrate a commitment to Native issues, academic achievement and promise.
-Native Americans have one of the smallest bars in the nation, and Seattle University School of Law is committed to increasing the number of Native students who attend law school.
+Native Americans have one of the smallest bars in the nation, and Seattle University School of Law is committed to increasing the number of American Indian and Alaska Native students who attend law school.
 The deadline for application is February 1st.
-Students are required to provide an additional two page statement discussing their commitment to and involvement in Native American issues.
+Students are required to provide an additional two page statement discussing their commitment to and involvement in Native law issues.
 Applicants are also highly encouraged to provide a letter of support from a tribal elder.